kadaluarsa/TapDetector/README.md

  ```

-Activity will be tracked automatically
+3.Activity will be tracked automatically
-to track tap action on fragment
+to track tap action on your fragment
 ```
 view.setOnTouchListener(FraudDetectorClient.touchListener())